-Rental property and other expenses were \$15.1 million, or 7.0%, higher in 2016 as compared to 2015 primarily due to acquisitions and development properties placed in service and higher same property operating expenses, which increased operating expenses by \$13.7 million, \$3.5 million and \$0.6 million, respectively.
-Same property operating expenses were higher primarily due to higher property taxes and repairs and maintenance, partly offset by lower utilities and property insurance.
-These increases were partly offset by a \$1.8 million decrease in operating expenses from property dispositions.
-We expect rental property and other expenses to be higher in 2017 as compared to 2016 due to the full year contribution of acquisitions closed and development properties placed in service in 2016 and higher same property operating expenses, partly offset by lower operating expenses due to 2016 property dispositions.
+Rental property and other expenses were \$5.8 million, or 2.5%, higher in 2017 as compared to 2016 primarily due to development properties placed in service, higher same property operating expenses and acquisitions, which increased operating expenses by \$5.2 million, \$2.0 million and \$1.2 million, respectively.
+Same property operating expenses were higher primarily due to higher property taxes, contract services and repairs and maintenance, partly offset by lower utilities.
+These increases were partly offset by a \$2.6 million decrease in operating expenses from property dispositions.
+We expect rental property and other expenses to be higher in 2018 as compared to 2017 due to higher same property operating expenses and development properties placed in service, partly offset by lower operating expenses from property dispositions.

-Depreciation and amortization was \$18.2 million, or 9.0%, higher in 2016 as compared to 2015 primarily due to acquisitions and development properties placed in service, partly offset by property dispositions.
-We expect 2017 depreciation and amortization to increase over 2016 for similar reasons.
+Depreciation and amortization was \$7.7 million, or 3.5%, higher in 2017 as compared to 2016 primarily due to development properties placed in service, acquisitions and accelerated depreciation related to properties that are expected to be demolished, partly offset by property dispositions.
+We expect depreciation and amortization to be higher in 2018 as compared to 2017 due to development properties placed in service.